Williampangestu/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

   * Explain how you would find out this information, and list the URL of offending image here and how big it is.

 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the lowest hanging fruit to optimize the website?
 How many kilobytes of data can be eliminated?

+* The tab that supports the realtime editing of HTML and CSS is called "Elements".
+When we open the Elements panel, the left section is our HTML code and the right section is our CSS code.
+Whenever we change our HTML or CSS code, we can immediately see the changes on our webpage.
+* The tab that is used to do Javascript debugging is the "Source" tab.
+In there, we can see and examine our javascript code by pausing it, set up breakpoints, etc.
+* The tabs that do performance optimization is the "PageSpeed" and "Network" panel.
+PageSpeed tab, which can downloaded from the chrome webstore is quite useful because it gives us suggestions on how to improve/speed up our webpage.
+Then, after we did the suggestions, we can see the improvements on the Network tab.
+It can shows us the difference in the file's size and the time it took to download the file.

+* The quick key to spawn the Dev Tools Inspector is command + alt + j

+* The current background color of the page is #0B0F11.
+The link to the screenshot of my new postmachina webpage is http://postimg.org/image/4olvk9mob/

+* I can't tweak the color of the text "The most important things are not things" because it is not a text, it is actually part of the picture that sets the background of the central div (div with id "main").

+* The largest image on the website is the New York City Times Square picture.
+I found this by first opening the Network tab on Chrome Dev Tools and refreshing the ticketwizard website.
+After that, I sorted the list of all the files by the size.
+It showed me that the biggest image is http://www.ticketswizard.com/Images/Catalog/92624182-c482-4a35-8da2-4fbf2f502e94_Large_Large.png.
+The file size of this image is 316 kb and the dimension is 500 x 210.

+* I am not really sure what it means but I think in order to optimize the website, the lowest hanging fruit would be to optimize the images on the website.
+By doing so, 885.9 kilobytes of data can be eliminated (39% reduction).